If you suffer from diabetes, your GP may advise that you need to use an insulin pump to help your blood glucose level remain stable.

 - 2 month waiting period applies for general hospitalisation

-Insulin pump fittings as an inpatient are included on Gold Hospital, Gold Star Hospital, and our No Maternity & Mid Extras Combo cover.
-Insulin pumps are excluded on Vital Hospital, Bronze Hospital, Bronze Plus Hospital & Silver Hospital cover.
+Insulin pump fittings as an inpatient are included on Gold Star Hospital cover.
+Insulin pumps are excluded on Vital Hospital, Bronze Hospital, Bronze Plus Hospital, Silver Hospital & Silver Plus Hospital covers.
 Use our Hospital cover comparison table to find the right cover for you.

 The following conditions apply to benefit payments for insulin pumps:

 A request form needs to be completed by a diabetes educator.
 HIF will also require a referral letter from your treating endocrinologist.

 Benefits are only payable for insulin pumps included on the Department of Health and Ageing’s Prostheses List as at the date of service.

 The insulin pump must be clinically necessary for the Member.

 The Member’s cover must include benefits for insulin pumps, and the insulin pump must not be replacing a pump which is within the relevant warranty period (replacement eligibility/warranty is from date of fitting) except in the case of requests for an upgrade for a clinical reason.